Dr. Julie Ponesse has a PhD in Philosophy (Western, 2008) with areas of specialization in ethics and ancient philosophy.

 In response, Dr. Ponesse recorded a special video directed to her first-year ethics students.
 That video went viral.

-Since the release of that video, Dr. Ponesse has joined The Democracy Fund as the Pandemic Ethics Scholar focussing on educating the public on civil liberties.
+Since the release of that video, Dr. Ponesse has joined The Democracy Fund as the Ethics Scholar focussing on educating the public on civil liberties.

 My Choice: The Ethical Case Against Covid-19 Vaccine Mandates